 - Similar instances had him writing demeaning messages to his father in the snow, or writing "Hey Jet Pilots Do a Barrel Roll!" in the ground as well.
 A frightening attempt had him attempting it using GASOLINE.
 And we never even learned what he planned to write...

 - In Sonic Adventure 2, Dr. Eggman demonstrates the power of his orbital not-fully-powered-up Eclipse Cannon, which he is using to hold the world hostage, by blowing up a huge chunk of the moon.
-The moon appears perfectly fine in all later games, though (most notably Sonic Advance, in which the final level takes place there).
+Word of God has confirmed that in all subsequent games, the moon is indeed still damaged, but the player only ever sees the good side.

 - In the Dojin-soft game Touhou Soccer, one of Youmu's attacks has her engrave her technique's name on the moon with her swords, before cleaving it and using the momentum to hit the ball.

-- In the sequel, Jack gives an Arson, Murder, and Jaywalking list of her accomplishments that includes "hijacking a space station and vandalism".
-If you ask why she included vandalism, she replies that she crashed the space station into a hanar shrine on a small moon.
-"The hanar really liked that moon."
+- In the second game, Jack gives an Arson, Murder, and Jaywalking list of her accomplishments that includes "destruction of a space station and vandalism".
+If you ask why she included vandalism, she replies that she crashed the aforementioned space station into a small moon and made a new crater. "[The hanar] really liked that moon."

-- Also from the sequel, scanning one of the planets reveals the story of a miner who came to the planet to mine for Element Zero.
-After fruitlessly spending every last dime, in a fit of frustration-induced rage he hijacked a local mercenary group's gunship and wrote a 208-kilometer message of "there's nothing here" in Russian, which is visible from orbit.
+- Also from the second game, scanning one of the planets reveals the story of a miner who came to the planet to mine for element zero.
+After fruitlessly spending his every last dime, in a fit of frustration-induced rage, he hijacked a local mercenary group's gunship and wrote a 208-kilometer message stating "There's nothing here" in Russian, which is visible from orbit.
 It became a tourist attraction.
 The third game reveals that some other determined individual went and erased the message, in essence defacing the defacement.

 - Near the end of Marathon 2, Durandal blasts rival uberintelligent AI Tycho's ship out of orbit.
 It crashes on Lh'owon's moon.
 Durandal then uses his Wave Motion Gun to carve a 300 meter-high epitaph into the moon's surface for Tycho.